Cheat sheet for Azure Synapse Analytics (formerly SQL DW)

 Learn more about statistics.

-SQL Data Warehouse uses resource groups as a way to allocate memory to queries.
+Resource groups are used as a way to allocate memory to queries.
 If you need more memory to improve query or loading speed, you should allocate higher resource classes.
 On the flip side, using larger resource classes impacts concurrency.
 You want to take that into consideration before moving all of your users to a large resource class.

 If you notice that queries take too long, check that your users do not run in large resource classes.
 Large resource classes consume many concurrency slots.
 They can cause other queries to queue up.

-Finally, by using the Compute Optimized Tier, each resource class gets 2.5 times more memory than on the Elastic Optimized Tier.
+Finally, by using Gen2 of SQL pool, each resource class gets 2.5 times more memory than Gen1.

 Learn more how to work with resource classes and concurrency.